googlearchive/appengine-php-wordpress-starter-project/README.md

 Congratulations!
 You should now have a blog that loads rapidly, caches elegantly, sends email properly, and can support adding images and other media to blog posts!
-Most importantly, it will take advantage of Google's incredibly powerful infrastructure and always scale gracefully to accomodate traffic that is hitting your blog.
+Most importantly, it will take advantage of Google's incredibly powerful infrastructure and scale gracefully to accomodate traffic that is hitting your blog.

 ### Maintaining